pranabekka/pranabekka.github.io/content/drafts/objects-modules-objects.md

 We can instead emulate them by automatically bundling associated functions in a module.
+Whenever we use a type,
-Any function in the same module as the type that also applies to the type is used automatically when added after a type, without requiring separate imports or parameters.
+we can attach any function from the same module as long as it applies to that type, without using any imports or parameters.

 For example, I have a module with the type `Bar`: